Diversity, Equity, Inclusion

 - Develop a Diversity, Equity, and Inclusion Plan, which will focus on: 1) recruitment (i.e., of diverse students and employees); 2) retention (i.e., of diverse students and employees); 3) campus climate; 4) education (e.g., training, professional development, and programming); and 5) visibility, accountability, and assessment of this work.

-- Began monthly Lunch and Listening sessions where you can share your concerns, questions, and ideas with representatives from the President’s Council.
+- Began Lunch and Listening sessions to share your concerns, questions, and ideas with representatives from the President’s Council.

 - Expand annual diversity and inclusion programming and training through Student Life.